Ligase ribozyme

 The RNA Ligase ribozyme was the first of several types of synthetic ribozymes produced by in vitro evolution and selection techniques.
 They are an important class of ribozymes because they catalyze the assembly of RNA fragments into phosphodiester RNA polymers, a reaction required of all extant nucleic acid polymerases and thought to be required for any self-replicating molecule.
 Ideas that the origin of life may have involved the first self-replicating molecules being ribozymes are called RNA World hypotheses.
 Ligase ribozymes may have been part of such a pre-biotic RNA world.

 In order to copy RNA, fragments or monomers (individual building blocks) that have 5′-triphosphates must be ligated together.
 This is true for modern (protein-based) polymerases, and is also the most likely mechanism by which a ribozyme self-replicase in an RNA world might function.
-Yet no one has found a natural ribozyme that can perform this reaction.
+However, no one has found a natural ribozyme that can perform this reaction.